Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 ### Using Keycloak to Create and Manage Accounts

 To log into the Web UI or authenticate with the REST API a user account with approate permissions must be created.
 Accounts are managed in keycloak \(see keycloak account documentation [here](../CSM_product_management/Configure_Keycloak_Account.md)\).
 To add administrator permissions for nexus add the nx-admin role binding to the user from the system-nexus-client client \(see below\).
-To add an anonymous user add the nx-anonymous role binding to the user from the sysyem-nexus-client client \(see below\).
+To add an anonymous user add the nx-anonymous role binding to the user from the system-nexus-client client \(see below\).

     ![Nexus Admin Account](../../img/operations/Nexus_Admin_Account.png "Nexus Admin Account")